rks101/eglinux/README.md

 ## PATH

+Linux maintains a single hierarchical directory structure to organize all files in the system.
+At the base of this hierarchy is the _root directory_, named / (slash) and all files and directories are children or further descendants of this root directory.

 What is a path?
 No one figured this out quite so well.
 Jokes apart, in Linux, everything is a file, and we may need to refer to files and where they reside.

 > In Linux, everything is a file (LIFE is FILE and FILE is LIFE).